ymao21/ymao21/README.md

 My name is Yining !
 Welcome to my Github Page:

 - 📬 How to reach me: [LinkedIn](https://www.linkedin.com/in/yiningmao/)
-- ✨ I am always open to connections and opportunities
 - 💟 Pronouns: She/Her/Hers
 -  ⚡ I enjoy problem-solving and building things